jedwardsol/esejs/README.md

 TODO : directories and organisation

 notepad is a builtin, but very basic, editor.

-The computer upstairs has a better editor installed.
+The computer upstairs has a better editor installed - it's called `code`.

 ## Chromebook

-TODO
+TODO.